org-formation/org-formation-cli/docs/articles/org-formation.md

 Since Annotated CloudFormation templates can have multiple binding there is the option to specify a default (set of) regions using `DefaultOrganizationBindingRegion`.
 This prevents you from falling into the trap of forgetting to specify a region and not having your resources deployed anywhere.

 An Organization Binding can have the following attributes:

 - **Region** used to specify the region (or regions) this binding needs to create targets for.
 - **Account** used to include a specific account (or list of accounts) that this binding needs to create targets for.
-You can also use '*' to specify all accounts expect for the master account.
+You can also use '\*' to specify all accounts expect for the master account.
 - **IncludeMasterAccount** used to include the MasterAccount in the targets (when set to `true`) .
 - **OrganizationalUnit** used to include accounts from an Organizational Unit (or list of Organizational Units).
 - **AccountsWithTag** used to include all accounts that declare a specific tag in the organization file.
+- **ExcludeOrganizationalUnit** used to exclude accounts from an Organizational Unit (or list of Organizational Units).
 - **ExcludeAccount** used to exclude a specific account (or list of accounts) from the targets.

 All references use the logical names as declared in the organizational.yml file and accounts that are not part of the organizational model are not used to create a target for.